 Myths about the best positions for getting pregnant abound, but no scientific evidence indicates the missionary position is better than the woman on top.
 With that said, some experts say certain positions (e.g., sitting or standing) may discourage sperm from traveling upstream.
 Although putting your feet in the air is a silly myth, lying in bed for 10 to 15 minutes and refraining from using the bathroom during that same timeframe are valid tips from experts.

-Once you get pregnant, find out whether you’re having a boy or girl at just seven weeks with Peekaboo, the most innovative early gender test available today.
-Peekaboo is the only early-gender test endorsed by the American Pregnancy Association.
+Once you get pregnant, find out whether you’re having a boy or girl at just six weeks with Peekaboo.
+When you use Peekaboo, you can determine your baby’s gender as early as six weeks gestation!
+The Peekaboo At-Home Early Gender Test is easy, affordable, and accurate.
+That’s why it’s the only early baby gender reveal test endorsed by the American Pregnancy Association.